When you think of Florida, aka The Sunshine State, you probably think of sun-drenched beaches and bustling theme parks.

-The Blue Anchor pub is located in Delray Beach, an area of South Florida that has come to be popular for retirees looking for a place to relax.
-However, the property is considered to be one of the most haunted places in South Florida thanks to the presence of a ghost named Bertha Starkey.
+The Blue Anchor pub is located in Delray Beach, an area of South Florida that has become popular for retirees looking for a place to relax.
+However, the property is considered to be one of the most haunted places in South Florida, thanks to the presence of a ghost named Bertha Starkey.

-Over the years, the building has been used not only as a hotel, but also a bible college!
+Over the years, the building has been used as a hotel and as a bible college!
 It was once the favourite hangout of famous gangster Al Capone!

 There have also been multiple EVP recordings captured on the seventh floor.

-You can actually visit the launch pad as part of a special tour operated by Kennedy Space Center and while you are there if you are lucky you might experience some of the paranormal activity that has been reported here.
+You can actually visit the launch pad as part of a special tour operated by Kennedy Space Center.
+While you are there, if you are lucky, you might experience some of the paranormal activity that has been reported here.

 The Vinoy Renaissance Hotel was built in 1925 to serve as a seasonal hotel open from December to March.
-It was a popular hang out for many celebrities of the time including the likes of Babe Ruth, James Stewart, Herbert Hoover, and Calvin Coolidge.
+It was a popular hang out for many celebrities of the time, including Babe Ruth, James Stewart, Herbert Hoover, and Calvin Coolidge.

 There does not seem to be any ill will on the part of the ghostly guests, but several of them are known to be tricksters!
 Some of the most commonly reported unexplained occurrences include lights flickering on and off, toilets flushing of their own accord, and phantom footsteps.

 Guests have also reported seeing a semi-transparent man and even feeling like they are being held down on the bed as they sleep.
-Staff say that the Old Wing of the hotel is by far the most haunted area of the building and that this is where most of the paranormal events take place.
+Members of staff say that the Old Wing of the hotel is by far the most haunted area of the building and that this is where most of the paranormal events occur.

 The Coral Gables Biltmore Hotel in Florida is a Mediterranean mansion hotel with fountains, terraces, and columned loggias.
 It has long been a favorite haunt of celebrities and dignitaries as well as the general public.